Earth Notes: On an Energy-Saving Replacement TV, LG 26LS3500 26" Review (2012)Updated 2019-09-24 09:15 GMT.

-As of 2011/09 my partner's 13" Sony Trinitron CRT TV must be about 20 years old; still working but she'd like a new one and I'd like the opportunity to trim some of its power consumption, about 0.5kWh a day typically, or about 70W including the small separate SCART/UHF converter for the DVD player.
+As of 2011-09 my partner's 13" Sony Trinitron CRT TV was about 20 years old.
+Still working, but she wanted a new one.
+And I'd take the opportunity to trim some of its power consumption, about 0.5kWh per day typically.
+That's about 70W including the small separate SCART/UHF converter for the DVD player.
 A good low-power TV would be a greener choice than just going for the first TV with a pretty bezel that we see!

-We don't have a huge living room, so 22" or 24" should be plenty large enough, and with an LED-backlit LCD model then power consumption ~50% lower than the CRT seems to be possible, and a well-integrated DVD would reduce clutter and could remove another small parasitic standby draw.
+We don't have a huge living room, so 22" or 24" should be plenty large enough.
+With an LED-backlit LCD model then power consumption ~50% lower than the CRT seems to be possible.
+A well-integrated DVD would reduce clutter and could remove another small parasitic standby draw.

-We wouldn't chuck the working TV, just maybe wheel it into the kitchen with the existing DVD player, so we'd have to avoid the Jevons/rebound effect, ie the temptation to watch TV more often negating potential energy savings.
+We wouldn't chuck the working TV, just maybe wheel it into the kitchen with the existing DVD player.
+So we'd avoid the Jevons/rebound effect, ie the temptation to watch TV more often thus negating potential energy savings.

 |Size||Price £||Argos Cat#||Brand||Model / EAN||Consumption In Use / Standby||Comment|

 |22"||149.99||529/8518||Sharp||LC22LE22E / 4974019664149||20.3W/0.43W||Argos lists power consumption as 24.6W/0.21W|

 |*22"||184||-||Sanyo||LCE22FD40DV-B / 4994334288172||45W/0.5W||From Sust-it.net and manufacturer's site, though note that PDF on manufacturer's site says 45W in use and was confirmed by customer service 2011-09-19: